 The SSDs in the Dell EMC PowerStore have a lifetime warranty as long as a maintenance contract is in place.
 In addition, the maintenance price is guaranteed to not be increased from the initial purchase.
 Also offered with PowerStore is the Anytime Upgrade Program where, as an additional charge to the ProSupport level, a customer can upgrade the controllers to the latest level at any time and can get a discount when purchasing an additional controller pair for scaling out.
 There is no requirement to wait for three years to take advantage of the controller upgrade program.

-Internal software in PowerStoreOS provides a migration feature from other Dell EMC midrange platforms.
+Internal software in PowerStoreOS provides a migration feature from other Dell midrange platforms.

-The Dell EMC PowerStore system is targeted for usage in the mid-tier enterprise environments that need either a SAN block storage solution, a NAS system or both.
+The Dell EMC PowerStore system is targeted for usage in the mid-tier and entry level enterprise environments that need either a SAN block storage solution, a NAS system, or both.
 The storage system has many advanced features and capabilities and will be the leading midrange storage system for Dell.